Fixed-scope workflow fix

 Good fit

-• You want a practical starting engagement with a clear scope.
+• You want a practical first workflow with a clear scope.

 • You already know where the repetitive admin pain is, even if you do not know how to fix it yet.

-• You want the work tied to an operational result, not just general AI interest.
+• You want the work tied to an operational result, not a general AI discussion.

 Typical systems in the mix